PipedreamHQ/pipedream/docs/docs/README.md

 If you or your team work with APIs and don't want to write boilerplate code, struggle with authentication and manage infrastructure, then Pipedream is for you.
 We make it easy to connect APIs with code-level control when you need it — and no code when you don't.

-Users with a working knowledge of Node.js or Javascript will get the most value from Pipedream (Python, Typescript and other languages are coming soon, along with GitHub integration).
+Developers with a working knowledge of Node.js or Javascript will get the most value from Pipedream (Python, Typescript. and GitHub integration are coming soon).

 <!--
 Pipedream is trusted by 150k+ developers from startups to Fortune 500 companies: